 Address: 4124 Roseway Rd, Minneapolis, MN 55409, United States

-A flower-filled garden is undoubtedly a wonderful sight to behold, and to see one right in front of your eyes is a dream come true.
+A flower-filled garden is undoubtedly incredible; seeing one right before you is incredibly enlightening after a long Minnesota winter.
 The Lyndale Park Rose Garden is located near the Northeast corner of Lake Harriet in Minneapolis, Minnesota.
-The perfect garden for a variety of pretty roses growing on this beautiful park’s field.
+The perfect garden for a range of pretty roses growing on this beautiful park field.

 Since the first competition in 1917 was held on the hill above the rose garden overlooking the lake, the garden has increased public visibility.
-Now the garden is well known and part of the best parks to visit in Minneapolis.
+The garden is well known and one of the best parks to visit in Minneapolis.

 Lyndale Park Garden covers an area of 1.5 acres and has more than 3,000 rose gardens with 100 different plants.
-This is also located by the popular Lake Harriet, so be sure to stop by the lake to get a dose of two different types of parks in the Twin Cities.
+The famous Lake Harriet also locates this, so don’t forget to stop by the lake to get a dose of two different types of parks in the Twin Cities.

 It is recognized as the second-oldest public rose garden in the United States.
-This is a hidden gem throughout the park system, the expansion of the garden provides beautiful floral landscapes and different types of flowers.
+This is a lesser-known treasure throughout the park system; the expansion of the garden provides beautiful floral landscapes and different types of flowers.